Beyond the Bite: The Untold Story of the Apple Logo Design

 Is the Apple logo based on the Golden Ratio?

-While many designers have retroactively shown that the Apple logo can be deconstructed with circles based on the Golden Ratio or Fibonacci sequence, the original designer, Rob Janoff, has stated he did not use these mathematical principles.
+While many designers have retroactively shown that the Apple logo can be deconstructed into circles based on the Golden Ratio or the Fibonacci sequence, the original designer, Rob Janoff, has stated that he did not use these mathematical principles.
 The design was created freehand.